skijima404/architecture-review-tool/docs/for-model/usage-guides/directory-structure.md

 → samples/case-*/adr/, principles/, and prompts/ hold design data to be reviewed
 	3. Review Records (Outcomes)
 → samples/case-*/review-log/ stores review results in Markdown (based on templates)

+- `prompt-sequence/`: Stores prompt execution flow and sequence-specific instructions for ChatGPT to follow.

 ├── templates/